cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/account-security/verify-email-address.md

 # Verify email address

 For security reasons, Cloudflare attempts to verify the email address associated with your account.
-You cannot perform certain tasks within the Cloudflare dashboard - for example, [adding a new member](/fundamentals/get-started/setup/account-setup/manage-account-members/#add-account-members) - without verifying your email.
+You cannot perform certain tasks within the Cloudflare dashboard - for example, [adding a new member](/fundamentals/get-started/setup/account-setup/manage-account-members/#add-account-members) or [updating your communication preferences](/fundamentals/get-started/setup/account-setup/customize-account/communication-preference/) - without verifying your email.

 ## When creating your account